Image Search with AI Models

 2. Sequence Modeling:

 b.
-The RNN takes the CNN-extracted features as input and models the inherent sequential nature of text, capturing the contextual relationships between characters.
+The RNN takes the CNN-extracted features as input and models the inherent sequential nature of the text, capturing the contextual relationships between characters.

 3. Transcription: